-A custom orthotic is designed to balance the foot and ankle.
-A winter boot is meant to keep the foot and ankle warm.
-Typically a winter boot lacks structure and support, since warmth alone is it's primary function.
-This is especially true when it comes to those such as the popular Ugg boots.
-Of course, an orthotic isn't going to provide any warmth to the foot.
-It's only practical to think that the two should work together well.
+A custom orthotic is designed to balance your foot and ankle.
+A winter boot is meant to keep your foot and ankle warm.
+Typically, a winter boot lacks the structure and support that your foot craves, since warmth alone is it's primary function.
+This is especially true when it comes to the ever popular (and oh-so-bad-for-you) Ugg boots.
+Of course, an orthotic isn't going to provide any warmth to the foot--that was never the point of its function.
+And, given the fact that each product can fill a hole left by the other, it's only practical to think that the two should work together well.

-You don't have to sacrifice warmth for comfort or vice versa.
-Come and visit to see how your orthotics can serve you well in all of your shoes and boots.
+But leaving aside the discussion of how many orthotics you purchase, just remember this take home message as our tropical winter approaches.
+You don't have to sacrifice warmth for comfort (or vice versa.)
+Come and visit my office so you can learn more about how your orthotics can serve you well in all of your shoes and boots.